-Today, unfortunately, it is pretty common for people to experiment with all types of drugs in all different classes.
-Whether it is uppers, downers and hallucinogens just to name a few.
-This is known as polydrug abuse, which is when a person uses more than one type of drug, either at the same time or at different times.
+Unfortunately, it is pretty standard for people to experiment with all types of drugs in different classes.
+Whether it is uppers, downers, and hallucinogens, to name a few.
+This is known as polydrug abuse, when a person uses more than one type of drug, either at the same time or at different times.

 More specifically, polydrug use occurs when a person: